aygalic/biosequence_encoding/README.md

 ## Data Helpers

-The folder utils contain the script data_handler.py which is the main interface with our dataset.
+The folder utils contain the script `data_handler.py` which is the main interface with our dataset.
+This is supplemented by some features contained in the file `feature_selection.py`.
 On top of the minimum machinery necessary to build a tensorflow.dataset, it enables the user to tune feature selection and data engineering.
 The following procedures are supported: